openvinotoolkit/training_extensions/pytorch_toolkit/human_pose_estimation/README.md

 ## Pretrained Model

 The model expects a normalized image (mean=[128, 128, 128], scale=[1/256, 1/256, 1/256]) in the planar BGR format.
-A model pretrained on COCO is available at the [Intel&reg; Open Source Technology Center](https://download.01.org/opencv/openvino_training_extensions/models/human_pose_estimation/checkpoint_iter_370000.pth), it has 40% of AP on theCOCO validation set (38.6% of AP on the val *subset*).
+A model pretrained on COCO is available at the [Intel&reg; Open Source Technology Center](https://download.01.org/opencv/openvino_training_extensions/models/human_pose_estimation/checkpoint_iter_370000.pth), it has 40% of AP on the COCO validation set (38.6% of AP on the val *subset*).

 #### Conversion to the OpenVINO&trade; Format